rcherrueau/.emacs.d/README.md

  * Add your user- and project-specific stuff in .emacs.d/users/[machine name]/*.el

- * `C-h` is rebound to backspace, like in the shell.
-Get help on `F1` instead.

  * Autocomplete with `C-.`

  * expand-region is your friend.
-Find its bound key by doing `F1 f er/expand-region`
+Find its bound key by doing `C-h f er/expand-region`

  * annoying-arrows suggests alternative ways of moving around if you use the arrow keys excessively.